sliide/technical_task_qa/README.md

 #### Scenario 1 - News images are loaded

-Given - tThe user successfully logged in to the app
+Given - The user successfully logged in to the app

 When - There is internet connection